-The Quebec-Atlantic node has partnered with researchers from Columbia University and the University of Miami to propose a hybrid effectiveness-implementation randomized controlled trial to evaluate two implementation strategies of pre-exposure prophylaxis (PrEP) and HCV treatment integration among HIV-negative PWID: on-site integrated care (PrEP initiation and HCV treatment) vs. off-site referral with patient navigation to specialized care.
+In collaboration with researchers from Columbia University and the University of Miami, a hybrid effectiveness-implementation randomized controlled trial was proposed.
+Two implementation strategies of pre-exposure prophylaxis (PrEP) and HCV treatment integration among HIV-negative PWIS were to be evaluated.

-- Aïssata Sako
+- Aïssata Sako, CRCHUM